trehn/cursexml/README.md

 I started this to learn more about curses, so I'm duplicating a lot of stuff you could otherwise accomplish by piping `xmllint` into `less`.

 One major caveat is that performance will degrade the further down you scroll in a large file.

+If you still think this might come in handy, you can install it with `pip install cursexml`.